David Attwooll: Academic publishing

 Attwooll began a publishing career in 1970 at Oxford University Press, starting as a trainee editor.
 He rose to editorial director of trade and reference books, but moved to Century Hutchinson (later part of Random House) in 1989 to be the managing director of their paperback division.
 From 1992 to 2002, he was managing direct of Helicon, which he had founded as a management buyout of Random House's reference books.
 The company was later sold to WH Smith by Attwooll at a price of £5.6 million.

 Attwooll then set up Attwooll Associates, offering licensing and consultancy business for the publishing industry.
 The company won the Independent Publishers Guild GBS Award for Services to Independent Publishers, in 2009 and 2011.

 Attwooll joined Liverpool University Press in 2004, following a family connection to the university, taking over as chair and turning around the company's fortunes.

 Poetry

 Attwooll wrote poetry.
 He published two works with illustrator Andrew Walton.

 His short collection Surfacing won a 2012/3 Poetry Business pamphlet prize.
 He won the Havant Poetry Competition first prize in 2015.

 Death

 Attwooll died of Erdheim–Chester disease in 2016.
-He was survived by his wife of 37 years, Trish Cowan Attwooll, and their three children, Will, Tom and Kate.
+He was survived by his wife of 37 years, Trish Cowan Attwooll, and their three children.